There are many options when it comes to heart failure treatments. Find out more open-heart surgery and treatments for heart failure.

-Besides the treatments mentioned, there may be other treatments depending on your clinical situation.
+Besides the treatments mentioned, there may be other heart failure treatments depending on your clinical situation.
 Your doctor will discuss these options with you if he/she thinks they may benefit you.

 For the heart to pump efficiently, the four valves of the heart must be able to open completely and close appropriately to let blood flow forward.
 In valve stenosis (obstruction), when the valve is not able to open fully, the heart needs to work harder to pump blood forward across the obstructed valve.

-Severely diseased heart valves may need to be repaired or replaced with artificial valves in order to restore heart efficiency.
+Severely diseased heart valves may need to be repaired or replaced with artificial valves to restore heart efficiency.

 The purpose of this surgery is to bypass blocked heart arteries using an artery in the chest wall or veins taken from the legs.